Decorated cluster lattices: a natural framework for classical spin liquids and flat bands: Decorated cluster lattices

 \section{Decorated cluster lattices}

-A particularly elegant way to construct cluster systems is by decorating an existing lattice: replacing each link with a cluster, replacing each vertex by a cluster, or replacing both links and vertices with clusters.
+A particularly elegant way to construct cluster systems is by decorating an existing lattice: replacing each bond with a cluster, replacing each vertex by a cluster, or replacing both bonds and vertices with clusters.
 We distinguish these three cases below.
 Since these procedures correspond visually to bond or vertex decorations, we will collectively refer to the resulting structures as \emph{decorated systems}.